-On Saturday, October 21st and Sunday, October 22nd, 2017 – during Varola Festival‘s 58th edition – the streets of the center of Melfi turn into a big forest.
-In the wooden booths similar to mountain lodges, visitors can taste many different products made with chestnuts: castagnaccio (a chestnut flour cake), chestnut icecream, chestnut beer, pasta made with chestnut flour, chestnut sauce for meat and even pizza with chestnuts!
+On Saturday, October 20th and Sunday, October 21st, 2018 – during Varola Festival‘s 59th edition – the streets of the center of Melfi turn into a big forest.
+In the wooden booths similar to mountain lodges, visitors can taste many different products made with chestnuts: castagnaccio (a chestnut flour cake), chestnut ice cream, chestnut beer, pasta made with chestnut flour, chestnut sauce for meat and even pizza with chestnuts!

 In addition, the Aglianico del Vulture, the DOCG red wine produced in the Vulture area of Basilicata.

 The chestnut known as Marroncino del Vulture will soon be awarded the PGI certification (protected geographical indication) for its undisputed quality.
 It grows in the Melfi area, which is mostly covered with chestnut trees that are said to have been imported by Emperor Frederick II from Turkey.

 In addition to chestnuts, the stars of the festival, folk and music bands in the streets of Melfi to entertain the tourists.